-Step Initial State Action Record (at end of step) Unit of Measure Possible States Measured 1 Off Connect the UUT to the meter.
+Dessible Step Initial State Action Record (at end of step) Unit of Measure Possible States Measured Connect the UUT to the meter.
 Ensure the unit is powered and in Off Mode.
-Zero the Watt-hours (Wh) Off Oli meter; measure energy over 5 minutes or more.
+Off energy Watt-hours (Wh) 1 Off Zero the meter; measure energy over 5 minutes or more.
 Record both energy and time.
-Testing Interval time Minutes (min) Oii 2 Off Turn on unit.
-Wait until unit indicates it is in Ready Mode.
-3 Ready Print a job of at least one output image but no more than a single job per Table 11.
+Testing Interval time Minutes (min) Off 2 Off Turn on unit.
+Wait until unit indicates it is in Ready Mode. - - 3 Ready Print a job of at least one output image but no more than a single job per Table 11.
 Measure and record time to first sheet exiting unit.
-Active0 time Minutes (min) - 4 Ready (or other) Wait until the meter shows that the unit has entered its final Sleep Mode or the time specified by the manufacturer. - - Sleep Zero meter; measure energy and time over 1 hour.
+Active0 time Seconds (s) 4 Ready (or other) Wait until the meter shows that the unit has entered its final Sleep Mode or the time specified by the manufacturer.
+Default delay time to Sleep, t DEFAULT Minutes (min) 5 Sleep Zero meter; measure energy and time for 1 hour.
 Record the energy and time.
-Sleep energy, $E{\it SLEEP}$ Watt-hours (Wh) 5 Sleep Sleep time, Minutes Sleep t {SLEEP} (≤ 1 hour) (min) Zero meter and timer.
+Sleep energy, E {SLEEP} Watt-hours (Wh) Sleep 5 Sleep Sleep time, t sLEEP (≤ 1 hr) Minutes (min) Zero meter and timer.
 Print one job (calculated above).
-Measure energy and time.
+Measure energy and Job1 energy, E {JOB1} Watt-hours (Wh) Recovery, 6 Sleep time.
 Record time to first sheet exiting unit.
 Measure energy over 15 minutes from job initiation.
 The job must finish within the 15 minutes.
-Job1 energy, E{JOB1} Watt-hours (Wh) Recovery, 6 Sleep Active1 time Minutes (min) Active, Ready, Sleep 7 Ready Depart Chan C Job2 energy, E{JOB2} Watt-hours (Wh) Same as 7 (or other) Active2 time Minutes (min) above 8 Ready (or other) Repeat Step 6 (without Active time measurement).
-Job3 energy, E{JOB3} Watt-hours (Wh) Same as above 9 Ready (or other) Repeat Step 6 (without Active time measurement).
+Active1 time Seconds (s) Active, Ready, Sleep 7 Ready Repeat Step 6.
+Job2 energy, E {JOB2} Watt-hours (Wh) Same as 1 (or other) Repeat Step 0.
+Active2 time Seconds (s) above 8 Ready (or other) Repeat Step 6 (without Active time measurement).
+Job3 energy, Е јовз Watt-hours (Wh) Same as above 9 Ready (or other) Repeat Step 6 (without Active time measurement).
 Job4 energy, E {JOB4} Watt-hours (Wh) Same as above Zero meter and timer.
-Measure energy and time until meter and/or unit shows Final energy, E{FINAL} Watt-hours (Wh) 10 Ready (or other) that unit has entered Sleep Mode or the final Sleep Mode for units with multiple Sleep modes, or the time specified by the manufacturer, if provided.
-Record energy and time.
-Final time, Minutes (min) Ready, Sleep
+Measure energy and time until meter and/or unit shows Final energy, E{FINAL} Watt-hours (Wh) 10 Ready (or other) Final time, t {FINAL} Minutes (min) Ready, Sleep